lyuxinxx/CS110_Shooting_Game/README.md

 ### List of classes

-* **Plane** - A class that defines the plane - the active object the user can control to move in four directions to aviod obstacles and shoot enermies.
+* **Player** - A class that defines the player - it is the active object the user can control to move in four directions to aviod obstacles and shoot enermies.
 It contains the image filename, the image and location of the plane, along with methods including moveLeft(), moveRight(), moveUp(), moveDown(), shoot() and collide().
 The game is over when the plane collides with obstacles.

 * **Enermy** - A class that defines the enermies that emerge on the other side of the screen and can be shoot by the plane.
 It contains the image filename, the image and its location, along with methods including moveFd() and kill().